What are Perpetual Resources

 Perpetual resources are renewable resources that cannot be exhausted, regardless of their rate of use.
 Perpetual resources are natural resources, because they are provided by nature without human intervention.
 But not all natural resources are perpetual resources: some natural resources can cease to be renewable if used in excess or unsustainably.

-Examples of perpetual resources are:
+Examples of perpetual resources

 - Solar energy.